Azusa Pacific University (APU) is accredited by the WASC Senior College and University Commission (WSCUC).

 - The Social Work programs are accredited by the Council on Social Work Education (CSWE).

-- The Teacher Education programs are accredited by the Commission on Teacher Credentialing (CTC) and the National Council for Accreditation of Teacher Education (NCATE), which is transitioning to the Council for the Accreditation of Educator Preparation (CAEP).
+- Educator preparation programs in the School of Education, School of Behavioral and Applied Sciences, and School of Nursing are accredited by the Commission on Teacher Credentialing (CTC).
+Additionally, educator preparation programs in the School of Education are accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 Azusa Pacific University is approved for the training of veterans under the Veterans’ Bill of Rights.
 The university is listed with the United States Department of Justice for training of students from foreign countries.